 When he died, Joseph left a widow, Ann.
 As the Beacon issue noted, Ann was very well educated.
 Yet, she, and her house, are now mostly known as having been associated with Gov. Bradstreet.
 It's interesting to note that Ann, prior to her second marriage, presented Simon with what was essentially a pre-nup.
 Was this the first of its kind on this continent?

 We have mentioned many times the fact that Thomas and Margaret have been written out of history (my take, personally -- various motives will, eventually, be conjectured for this).
 The tone of the current post is remembrance.
 One friend of the family is John Tylly who came over with Thomas and Margaret to Cape Ann.
 John was a co-leader.
-He was killed in 1636, as an early casualty of conflicts with the native population.
+He was killed in 1636, as an early casualty of conflicts with the American Indian population.

 Genes and memes seem to be topics of increasing attention nowadays.
 Perhaps, the interest might be cyclic, such as the up rise in publications at century markings.
 Around the 300th anniversary of colonial times (plus or minus, of course), books on family and genealogy came into vogue and appeared in droves.
 Any large library has several thousand of these.
 We are coming up on the 400th anniversary.
 It'll be interesting to see how celebrations of the event unfolds.